Gertrude O'Brady

 Gertrude O'Brady was an American artist who was detained by the Nazis during World War II.

 Early life

 Gertrude O'Brady was born in Evanston, Illinois in 1903.
-O'Brady was the oldest of her family and was of Irish origion.
+O'Brady was the oldest of her family and was of Irish origin.
 She devoted her youth to study, including of the piano.
 Christianne Gillerot described O'Brady in her early years as a "young girl full of enthusiasm and gaiety".
 O'Brady aspired to go to France to train to perfect her composition.

 Time in Europe

 At around the age of 24, O'Brady's pernicious anaemia forced her to drop her dreams of moving to France.
 She married twice, attempting to live a normal life.
 But, O'Brady was still attracted by Europe.
 In 1938, at the age of 36, O'Brady attempted to go to Spain to fight the fascists.
 By the time O'Brady reached Paris, her anaemia forced her to stay in Paris.
 O'Brady started painting in 1939 and was supported by Anatole Jakovsky.

 During the Nazi occupation of France, O'Brady was detained by the Nazis and sent to the Vittel concentration camp because she was American.
 During her internment, O'Brady was given paper and pencils by the Red Cross, which she used to draw her fellow prisoners and living spaces.
 O'Brady was released in 1944.
 At an exhibition at the Grand Hôtel de Vittel in the same year, many were able to recognize themselves in O'Brady's drawings made while in internment.

 After World War II, O'Brady decided to stay in France.
 O'Brady lived a nomadic lifestyle during this time drawing anyone she met.
 Some of the more notable people O'Brady drew during this time were Jean Cocteau, Paul Eluard, Jean Dubuffet.